 That there is absolutely no need for the human animal to consume other animals or their eggs or breast milk is a truth that so many resist, clinging desperately myths learned in childhood and reinforced by vested interests. while staring defiance into the face of scientific fact.

 Most of us grew up being told that individuals like 3985466 were ‘bred for eating’.
 The law regards him – and Rannoch for that matter – as ‘things’, as ‘property’.
 Did that mean that killing him was morally right?
 Did that mean we need have no conscience about the miseries that we forced him to endure?

 Of course not.
 Brandishing any made-up label as a declaration of intent in an attempt to justify enforcing our will over another, and compelling them to serve our interests at the expense of their own, does not excuse us, nor does it make our wanton savagery any less brutal.
 History is littered with atrocities that were perpetrated within the law of the time.
 What the law allows does not, and cannot, take away our personal responsibility for the horrors that are done in our name.

-For 3985466 and for the 2,193,541,661 (2.2 billion) of his brethren whose lives were hacked from them in our slaughterhouses in a single year, nothing we do can change their fate.
+For 3985466 and for the 1.5 billion of his brethren whose lives are hacked from them in our slaughterhouses in a single year, nothing we do can change their fate.
 All we can do is act in the present and aim for the future.
 By being vegan, we can slowly bring the river of their blood to a halt by refusing to keep paying for it.

 Why not find out about being vegan today, for Rannoch and for 3985466?